adibender/elra-biostats/README.md

 source("rerun-analyses.R")
 ```

-This will perform steps 1-4 described above
+This will perform steps 1-4 described above.

 **Remark on runtime/memory**: The complexity of the model is very high (many parameters + penalization) and the data sets are also very large (~10k subject + data splitting).
 Therefore, to run the code (especially simulation studies), we recommend running the code on a server or a very powerful desktop.
 On our servers, we were able to rerun the entire analysis within 2 days.

 ### Prerequisites

 - For parallel computations we use `mclapply` from the **`parallel`** package
 (which doesn't work on windows machines).
-In case this is a problem u can
-replace the offending lines with `lapply` (and also remove the `mc.cores` argument), however, this could greatly increase computation time.
+When you execute the code on a
+windows machine, `mclapply` will probably fall back to the default
+`mc.cores=1` and thus code will still run, but computation time will
+be increased greatly.

-- For parallel processing of model fits and simulation runs we use
+- For parallel processing of model fits and simulation runs of Part B we use
 the **`BatchJobs`** and **`BatchExperiments`** packages (Bischl et al.
 https://www.jstatsoft.org/article/view/v064i11).
-For Simulation Part B we use the successor package `batchtools`
+For Simulation Part A we use the successor package **`batchtools`**
 (https://github.com/mllg/batchtools).

-- To use them it is necessary to setup your parallel execution environment (see files `BatchJobs.R` (server) and `BatchJobsLocal.R` (local) for examples).
-Setting `max.jobs=1` in `BatchJobsLocal.R` will run code sequentially, which might take a while, especially for simulation rerun.
+- To use them it is necessary to setup your parallel execution environment (see
+files `BatchJobs.R` (server) and `BatchJobsLocal.R` (local) for examples).
+Setting `max.jobs=1` in `BatchJobsLocal.R` will run code sequentially, which
+might take a while, especially for a full simulation rerun.
 Under Linux, make sure that you have execution privileges for the scripts in
-`<your R library>/BatchJobs/bin/linux-helper`
+`<your R library>/BatchJobs/bin/linux-helper`.
+Note: If you only want to check, whether all of the above runs as expected,
+but don't want to fully replicate all simulations, reduce `n_simA` and
+`n_simB` in `rerun-analyses.R`.

 ### Additional Notes

+- Simulation Study Part A (`simulation/comparison/`) is much more general and
+could be of interest for researchers interested in replicating/reusing the data structure and simulation (for example to test extensions of the method, etc.)

-- Simulation Study Part A was designed to closely resemble the application example, thus most code is hard coded (including functions in `elrapack`) and
+- Simulation Study Part B was designed to closely resemble the application
+example, thus most code is hard coded (including functions in `elrapack`) and
 will not be of much use for general settings.

-- Simulation Study Part B (`simulation/comparison/') is much more general and could be of interest for researchers interested in replicating/reusing the data structure and simulation (for example to test extensions of the method, etc.)

 - We currently develop an R package that facilitates working with PAMMs, including data preparation, visualization, etc..
 There are also a lot of vignettes with application examples: [pamm](!http://github.com/adibender/pamm)

 ### Folder structure
-- **`data`**: Raw data for the application example
+- **`data`**: Raw data for the application example (after initial import
+from SAS and minor preprocessing)
 - **`dataGenerationScripts`**: Contains scripts for (further) data preprocessing.
 Creates folder **`dataCurrent`** and **`dataCurrentHosp`** (storing data for main and sensitivity analysis, respectively).
 Run `dataImportFromSAStoCleaned.R` to process all data processing steps
-- **`elrapack`: A minimal R-package containing helper functions for data preparation/evaluation and simulation.
+- **`elrapack`**: A minimal R-package containing helper functions for data
+preparation/evaluation and simulation.
 This package is not meant to be broadly used, but rather a convenience package for storing helper functions (will be installed locally at the beginning of the `rerun-analyses.R` script).
-- **`paper`: Contains Scripts that produce tables and figures used in the
+- **`paper`**: Contains Scripts that produce tables and figures used in the
 publication.
-- **`runModelBatchJobs`: Contains scripts to rerun main and sensitivity analysis of the application example
+- **`runModelBatchJobs`**: Contains scripts to rerun main and sensitivity
+analyses of the application example
 - **`simulation`**: Scripts to rerun simulation studies
     - **`modelEvaluation`**: Scripts to rerun *Simulation Part A*
     - **`comparison`**: Scripts to rerun *Simulation Part B*